cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 In other words, a client can imagine these costs when using the batched queue data structure, and while these costs may not be accurate "locally" (for each operation), they will be accurate "globally" (after a sequence of operations).

-We now recall the physicist's method of amortized analysis, proposed by Sleator and described in *op. cit*.
+We now recall the physicist's method of amortized analysis, proposed by Sleator and described in the quoted work.
 In this method, one gives a *potential function* \\( \Phi : \texttt{BQ.t} \to \mathbb{N} \\), describing the cost that a client of the batched queue data structure imagines has already occurred, according to the above amortized cost interface.
 Then, each operation on a state \\( q \\) will have license to perform \\( \Phi(q) \\) cost more than what the interface states, since the client has already imagined paying this cost.